Mo-muneeb123/Wordle-Clone/README.md

 # Wordle-Clone
-Clone of the popular game Wordle
+Clone of the popular game Wordle.
+To run open html file from your finder on mac.